 Many people often take the Eucharist to not appear rude.
 However, taking the Eucharist is a much worse offense if one is not Catholic or has sinned.

 Many people remain seated during the Sacrament, so it is not rude not to receive the bread and wine.

 Also, see Why Do Some Protestants Convert to Catholicism? to learn more.

 Many non-Catholics wonder why they aren’t allowed to have the Eucharist.
 Being denied the bread and wine doesn’t mean they aren’t loved within the Church.
 Taking the Eucharist is a sign of complete belief that they are receiving the body and blood of Christ.

-Overall, the Church doesn’t deny the Eucharist to exclude non-Catholics, but instead, it is a way to protect their own beliefs.
-Many people don’t realize they are accepting the body of Christ during Mass.
+Overall, the Church doesn’t deny the Eucharist to exclude non-Catholics; instead, it is a way to protect their beliefs.
+Many people don’t realize they accept Christ’s body during Mass.

 Many Churches are open to taking questions.
 While most Catholic Churches will not allow non-Catholics to take the Eucharist, other denominations are open to giving the bread to their entire congregation.

 Anyone is welcome to attend the Catholic Church.
 However, everyone should remain respectful.
 They can do this by dressing modestly and not accepting the Eucharist.